Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 ## Concepts

 A basic principle of Kubernetes is, that the desired state is configured.
 Kuberenetes then tries to migrate the current state to the desired state.
 As such, the user doesn't say "I want three more pods of this type".
-Instead, the user specifies the number of required pods and Kubernetes will take care of creating and killing the right pods.
+Instead, the user specifies the number of required pods and Kubernetes will take care of creating and killing the right amount of pods.

 ### Pods